GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/logging.md

 h.helicsFederateInfoSetIntegerProperty(fed, h.HELICS_PROPERTY_INT_LOG_LEVEL, 1)
 ```

-## Setting up the Core/Broker for Logging
+## Setting up the Core or Broker for Logging

 It is possible to specify a log file to use on a core.
 This can be specified through the coreinit string `--logfile logfile.txt`